ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 The basic preparation you should finish to gain the basic knowledge to overcome interview.
 Be prepare for those steps.
 - Leetcode
 - Sklearn API
-- Finish the question In this blog :P
+-  The questions in this blog :P
 	- [A/B Test](https://chesterhsieh.github.io/2018/11/09/ABTest/)
 	- [Data science real problem](https://chesterhsieh.github.io/2018/11/20/DS-Question-Collection/)
 	- [NLP specfic problem](https://chesterhsieh.github.io/2018/12/02/2018-11-19-NLP_InterViewQuestion/)
 - Deep learning
--
 ## Leetcode
+In the beginning I don't believe this is necessa
 ## Sklearn API
 ## DS question
 ## Deep learning